LouisGichiah/alx-system_engineering-devops/0x01-shell_permissions/README.md

--Script switches the current user to user betty
+File 0-iam_betty creates a script that switches current user to user betty